Vision

 Certificate in Digital Applications ICT BTEC Level 3

-Media Studies A level
+Media Studies Technical Award Media Studies A Level

 Music GCSE Music BTEC Level 3 or Music A Level